 Have you ever heard of Feline Leukemia or Feline Aids?

-FeLV and FIV are two different viruses that can suppress a cat’s immune system.
-Though both viruses are contagious to other cats, they cannot be spread to any other species-including dogs and humans.
-Some cats that have either virus can live normal and healthy lives when provided with quality care such as a balanced diet and yearly wellness exam.
+FeLV and FIV are two different viruses that suppress a cat’s immune system.
+Though both viruses are contagious to other cats, they cannot be spread to other species, including dogs and humans.
+Cats with either virus can live normal, healthy lives when provided with quality care like a balanced diet and yearly wellness exam.

-What you need to know about adopting a FeLV or FIV cat?
+What do you need to know about adopting a FeLV or FIV cat?

-All adopters who are interested in a cat with Feline Leukemia or Feline Aids will need to meet BHS’ adoption policies and procedures.
-Additionally, we ask that adopters of cats who have FeLV or FIV have no other cats in the home, or cats that have the virus as well.
-Unfortunately a cat with FeLV and a cat with FIV cannot go home with each other, as FeLV and FIV are two different viruses.
-We also require all cats with FeLV or FIV to be strictly indoor cats only due to the contagious nature of the disease!
-Adoption policies & fees can be found here.
+Unfortunately, a cat with FeLV and a cat with FIV cannot go home with each other, as they are two different viruses.
+We also require all cats with FeLV or FIV to be strictly indoor cats due to the disease’s contagious nature.
+Our adoption policies and fees can be found here.

 Caring for a Cat with FeLV*

-- Feed your cat a nutritionally balanced diet, one free of raw meat, eggs and unpasteurized dairy products, which can harbor bacteria and parasites and lead to infection.
+- Feed your cat a nutritionally balanced diet free of raw meat, eggs, and unpasteurized dairy products, which harbor bacteria and parasites that lead to infection.

-- Provide a quiet place for your cat to rest indoors and away from other cats who could promote disease.
+- Provide a quiet place for your cat to rest indoors, away from other cats who could promote disease.

-- FeLV is contagious to other cats, but not to humans or other species.
+- FeLV is contagious to other cats, but not humans or other species.
 Other cats in the house can acquire the virus from an infected cat.
-Though the virus doesn’t live long outside of the body, and is easily inactivated with common disinfectants, it can be passed through mutual grooming, shared food and water as well as common litter boxes.
+Though the virus doesn’t live long outside of the body and is easily inactivated with common disinfectants, it can be passed through mutual grooming, shared food, water, and common litter boxes.

-- Sadly there is no cure for FeLV, and it is estimated that less than 20% of clinically infected cats survive more than three years of active infection.
+- Sadly there is no cure for FeLV.
+It is estimated that less than 20% of clinically infected cats survive more than three years of active infection.
 In the case of those cats who develop cancer, chemotherapy can help prolong life, but treatment often focuses on providing the best quality of life.

 Caring for a cat with FIV*

-- Feed your cat nutritionally balanced food —- no raw food diets, please, as bacteria and parasites in uncooked meat and eggs can be dangerous to immunocompromised pets.
+- Feed your cat nutritionally balanced food.
+No raw food diets, please.
+Bacteria and parasites in uncooked meat and eggs can be dangerous to immunocompromised pets.